Inedo/inedo-docs/BuildMaster/platforms/java/ant.md

 ## Overview & Concepts {#overview data-title="Ant Overview"}

-Because Ant is built on Java, it can be run on any other OS.
+Because Ant is built on Java, it can be run on any OS.
 Ant uses XML based configuration files called build files that define a target tree.

 These configuration files are made up of:

 {.docs}
-- Project: the master container [[ATTN: RICH - If this isn't a true CONTAINER, I'd choose a different word to avoid confusion]] of all the targets, tasks, and properties
+- Project: the master build definition containing all of the targets, tasks, and properties
   - Each project defines one or more targets.
 - Targets: a set of tasks you want to be executed
   - Can depend on other targets